University-of-Strathclyde-LTE-Team/moodle-local_nagios/README.md

 ### Moodle plugin
 The Moodle plugin should be installed as normal.
 ### Nagios plugin
+The Nagios plugin requires a PHP executable to be available on the server.

-(All paths given are the default locations for a Ubuntu install of nagios3 using apt-get) Copy / move the Nagios plugin (/script/check_moodle) to your Nagios plugins directory (/usr/lib/nagios/plugins).
+(All paths given are the default locations for a Ubuntu install of nagios3 using apt-get)

+Copy / move / symlink the Nagios plugin (/cli/check_moodle) to your Nagios plugins directory (/usr/lib/nagios/plugins).
 Change the permissions on the script to make it executable.
-Edit the $MOODLE_HOME and $PHP_COMMAND variables to reflect your environment.
+Edit the $MOODLE_DIR and (if necessary) the PHP location in the shebang line to reflect your environment.

 ## Configuration
 1. Create a new file, moodle.cfg, in your Nagios plugins configuration directory (/etc/nagios-plugins/config).